gramkraxor/vnv/README.md

 /home/gram/Envs/venv1
 ```

-An env is "installed" if it is in a folder on the vnv path.

 ### Activate by name, activate by path

 When given a name like `my-venv`, vnv will only look for it on the vnv